nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### 5) Display a specific note: `List <index>`
-Display a particular item in the Notes list.
+Display a particular item in the Notes list through index of list item.

 Format: `List <index of list item>`